Overseas Service and Evidence Practice Note (GPN-OSE)

 Payment into Court

 3.14 On receiving the travel proposal and the projection of costs, the District Registrar will liaise with the Judge to identify whether the proposal is satisfactory and consider whether the cost projection made is sufficient to provide for the likely expenses of the examination.
 The District Registrar will, if necessary, liaise with the parties about any possible modifications.
-If required the District Registrar may seek directions from a judge.
-Once the amount for the provision for the Court's expenses of the examination is determined and before the commencement of the examination, the parties will pay that amount in equal shares into Court.
+If required, the District Registrar may seek directions from a judge.
+Once the amount for the provision for the Court's expenses of the examination is determined, and before the commencement of the examination, the parties will pay that amount in equal shares into Court.

 Reconciling Expenses

 3.15 As soon as possible after the examination, the District Registrar will reconcile and account to the parties for the costs actually incurred by the Court of and incidental to the examination.
 If the amount paid as a provision for those expenses exceeds those costs, the excess will be refunded to the parties in equal shares.
-If there is a shortfall in the amount paid as a provision for those expenses against those costs, the parties will pay the amount of the shortfall into Court in equal shares within 7 days of receiving written notification.
+If there is a shortfall in the amount paid as a provision for those expenses against those costs, the parties will pay the amount of the shortfall into Court in equal shares within seven (7) days of receiving written notification.

 Evidence from Overseas by Video Link